How to Install a Radiator

 - Corrosion inhibitor

-When choosing a radiator, you need to consider how it will be heated, with the main options, including:
+When choosing a radiator, you need to consider how it will be heated, with the main options including:

 Central Heating Radiators

-This type of radiator is commonly used in most households.
-This consists of a metal container which contains hot water that is heated by the boiler.
+It consists of a metal panel which contains hot water, heated by the boiler.
 The heat is then distributed to the radiators throughout the home.

 Electric Radiators

-If your home does not have access to the mains gas supply, an electric radiator is typically the best option.
 Electric radiators also have a container, although it is filled with fluid – generally thermo-fluid – and is heated by an electric element.
 An electric radiator is usually wired into the main supply or powered by the nearest socket.

 Dual Fuel Radiators

-There are all various radiator styles such as:
+There are various radiator styles, such as:

 Single Panel Radiators